Joint Fronthaul Load Balancing and Computation Resource Allocation in Cell-Free User-Centric Massive MIMO Networks: Introduction

 Other relevant research endeavors include the exploration of a user-centric approach aimed at minimizing the fronthaul load \cite{Buzzi2017cellfree}, and the investigation of joint power allocation and RU scheduling within UL limited-capacity fronthaul CF-mMIMO networks \cite{Guenach2021powerControl}, considering constraints such as maximum user Tx power and an upper bound on shared fronthaul bandwidth.

 It is worth noting that all the aforementioned studies primarily focus on C-RAN-type networks with a single ``giant'' central processing unit, to which all RUs are connected, i.e., not considering fronthaul routing.
 As such, none of the above mentioned works effectively considers scalable CF-mMIMO networks (as defined in \cite{bjo2020,DemirFoundation}).
-In contrast, our paper considers the novel problem of joint optimization of fronthaul load balancing and computation allocation to the DUs for a flexible (i.e., routing-capable) fronthaul network of given topology and computational-constrained DUs.
+In contrast, we are the first to notice the essential problem of fronthaul load balancing, which is obviously related to where (in which DU) the PHY processors (referred to as ``cluster processors'') are placed.
+Hence, for the first time, our paper addresses the problem of the joint load balancing and computation resource allocation in such networks, which is an essential and {\em structural} problem intimately connected with the concept of user-centric clusters and scalable CF architectures, and nevertheless was not noticed and addressed in the existing literature.